FDlucifer/python-climb-learning-tutorial/README.md

  - python misc
  - tkinter
  - Realtime chat application
+ - Best 5 tkinter projects
- - how to ... with python
+ - how to ...... with python
  1. Attach Image to pdf
  2. automate search of trending hashtag and number of tweets from those hashtags
  3. automate whatsapp message